 Nikon D300S versus Panasonic GH1

-The physical size and weight of the Nikon D300S and the Panasonic GH1 are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
+An illustration of the physical size and weight of the Nikon D300S and the Panasonic GH1 is provided in the side-by-side display below.
+Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the D300S – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GH1 is notably smaller (34 percent) than the Nikon D300S.
 Moreover, the GH1 is substantially lighter (59 percent) than the D300S.
 It is worth mentioning in this context that the D300S is splash and dust resistant, while the GH1 does not feature any corresponding weather-sealing.